Browse Tax Articles

-If you have other income, you might be able to withhold enough to cover self-employment taxes.
-Other income could include W-2 wages.
-So, you might not need to make estimated payments.
-However, in some cases, you might need to make estimated payments.
+If you have other income that includes W-2 wages, you might be able to withhold enough to cover self-employment taxes.
+That way, you might not need to make estimated payments.
+However, in some cases, you might still need to make estimated payments.
 Ex: You receive a substantial amount of taxable income not subject to withholding.

 You might make estimated payments for income that’s not tax-free and comes from: